Refractive errors and refraction: How the eye sees

 Most refraction in the eye occurs when light rays travel through the curved, clear front surface of the eye (cornea).
-The eye's natural (crystalline) lens also bends light rays.
-Even the eye's tear film and internal fluids (aqueous humor and vitreous) have refractive abilities.
+The eye's natural lens also bends light rays.
+Even the tear film on the surface of the eye and the fluids inside the eye (aqueous humor and vitreous) have some degree of refractive ability.

 The process of vision begins when light rays that reflect off objects and travel through the eye's optical system are refracted and focused into a point of sharp focus.

 For good vision, this focus point must be on the retina.
 The retina is the tissue that lines the inside of the back of the eye, where light-sensitive cells (photoreceptors) capture images in much the same way that film in a camera does when exposed to light.